 Service users and user groups

-In order to support rapid iterations and development, it is also possible to develop AEM applications outside the AEM as a Cloud Service context.
+To support rapid iterations and development, it is also possible to develop AEM applications outside the AEM as a Cloud Service context.
 For this purpose, the following artifacts are made available to the developers:

 The AEM as a Cloud Service QuickStart: a